Creating Mountain Scenes: Tracing Shadows with the Pen Tool

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-We'll resize it holding shift to maintain proportions and let's drag it a bit below, then shift, and I think this is a good place for our mountain range.
-Next we're going to want to create our mountain scene right on top of this utilizing the pen tool.
-So in order to do this let's create a second layer and we'll title this layer mountains trace trace and hit ENTER.
+We'll resize it holding Shift to maintain proportions, and let's drag it a bit below, then Shift, and I think this is a good place for our mountain range.
+Next, we're going to want to create our mountain scene right on top of this utilizing the Pen tool.
+So to do this, let's create a second layer and we'll title this layer "Mountains Trace" and hit ENTER.

-From here let's lock our mountains layer as we'll be working within our mountains trace layer.
-There are a couple different ways that we can go about tracing this mountain scene with both the shadows as well as the light mountains.
-The first way would be to add multiple layers tracing the first mountain in front and then creating the mountains in the back as well as the shadows.
+From here, let's lock our Mountains layer, as we'll be working within our Mountains Trace layer.
+There are a couple of different ways that we can go about tracing this mountain scene with both the shadows as well as the light mountains.
+The first way would be to add multiple layers, tracing the first mountain in front and then creating the mountains in the back, as well as the shadows.

-In my personal preference I tend to work with the shadows first and create the lighter part as a layer that goes beneath the shadows after.
+In my personal preference, I tend to work with the shadows first and create the lighter part as a layer that goes beneath the shadows afterward.
 So let's do this.
-We'll utilize the pen tool for this and we're simply going to create the shadows first for our mountain range.
+We'll utilize the Pen tool for this, and we're simply going to create the shadows first for our mountain range.

-For our fill we'll select the orange color and feel free to select whatever orange color you'd prefer for the shadows.
-I'll choose this color and click okay and next let's zoom in and begin tracing our shadows.
-For our shadows and mountain range we don't want it to be too consistent as it will feel a little out of place with the flat design of our rocket.
+For our fill, we'll select the orange color, and feel free to select whatever orange color you'd prefer for the shadows.
+I'll choose this color and click OK.
+Next, let's zoom in and begin tracing our shadows.
+For our shadows and mountain range, we don't want it to be too consistent, as it will feel a little out of place with the flat design of our rocket.

 Adobe InDesign Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-Therefore in order to create these shadows we're simply going to loosely base our shadows on the shadows that are already there.
-Once you've completed your first shadow we'll move on to create our second shadow.
-In the case of other images that you're tracing you may want to click and drag rounding out images however for these we can keep a little more jagged design.
+Therefore, to create these shadows, we're simply going to loosely base our shadows on the shadows that are already there.
+Once you've completed your first shadow, we'll move on to create our second shadow.
+In the case of other images that you're tracing, you may want to click and drag, rounding out images.
+However, for these, we can keep a little more jagged design.

-We'll simply click and draw our shadows and I'm going to leave this shadow on the left hand side out of our image and we're simply going to loosely draw our shadows here.
-We'll again make this part of the lighter part of the mountain rather than the shadow and we'll click up and as we can see here we no longer are able to see because our image has a fill.
-In order to change this we can hold ALT on the keyboard and toggle the visibility making the layer that we're working on only show the line and the outline of our image.
+We'll simply click and draw our shadows, and I'm going to leave this shadow on the left-hand side out of our image.
+We're simply going to loosely draw our shadows here.
+We'll again make this part of the lighter part of the mountain rather than the shadow, and we'll click up.
+As we can see here, we are no longer able to see because our image has a fill.
+In order to change this, we can hold ALT on the keyboard and toggle the visibility, making the layer that we're working on only show the line and the outline of our image.

-From here we can continue dragging our shadow and we'll simply work to create our shadow not making it too overly complicated.
-Again if we hold ALT and toggle the visibility we'll see that the image still has a fill however we're choosing to only see the outline.
-Next let's complete our next shadows and I'm going to skip over this one as again we don't want it to be too overly complicated here for our background and here we have a rather large shadow that spans this whole distance so we're going to create this and do our best to roughly follow the shadows provided for these mountains.
+From here, we can continue dragging our shadow, and we'll simply work to create our shadow, not making it too overly complicated.
+Again, if we hold ALT and toggle the visibility, we'll see that the image still has a fill; however, we're choosing to only see the outline.
+Next, let's complete our next shadows, and I'm going to skip over this one, as again we don't want it to be too overly complicated here for our background.
+Here we have a rather large shadow that spans this whole distance, so we're going to create this and do our best to roughly follow the shadows provided for these mountains.

 Matt Fons